yofabronecoforo/C6EGHV/README.md

 With judicious use of the distribution slider and bonus reward features, and all available rewards enabled, it is likely that the number and types of unlocked Totem(s) will differ for a given Player from game to game.
 On the flip side, if the slider and/or bonuses are cranked to max, or the pool of available rewards is greatly narrowed - particularly to only Secrets-type rewards - via the picker, or some combination of these occurs, it is likely that all Players will shortly unlock the ability to build every Totem.

-If Hostile Villagers After a Reward are enabled, this reward will tend to provoke elevated hostility.
+If Hostile Villagers After a Reward are enabled, rewards of this type will tend to provoke elevated hostility.

 ## Additional Advanced Setup
 ### No Barbarians